IACR/conference-template/README.md

 can change that to any file of the `styles/*_theme.css` files (or make your own).
 If you choose a different file, it will change the color scheme for the entire site.
 We recommend that you try a few to see what you prefer.
-There is a tool to view the different themes located at [this page](https://iacr.org/tools/confdemo/).
-Some of the themes have a photograph or banner image at the top, but the next section has instructions to change that.
+There is a page to view the different themes located at [this page](https://iacr.org/tools/confdemo/).
+Some of the themes have a photograph or banner image at the top, and the next section has instructions to change that.

-If you change to another theme, you may need to [disable the browser cache](https://en.wikipedia.org/wiki/Wikipedia:Bypass_your_cache) to see the change, because browsers ordinarily cache css and javascript files.
+If you are trying out different themes, you may need to [disable the browser cache](https://en.wikipedia.org/wiki/Wikipedia:Bypass_your_cache) to see the change, because browsers ordinarily cache css and javascript files.
 You might also try